Key Takeaways:

 -

-- Inspect your home for cracks around windows, doors, and walls.
+- Engage professional pest inspection services to check for cracks around windows, doors, and walls.
 Seal them with caulk.

 - Use weatherstripping to block gaps under doors.